 Tara Sonali Miller and Zeyah Rogé stepped into leadership at the Center in the Fall of 2021 with their passions for generative collaboration and critical engagement.
 They hope to curate a space that sustains and inspires folks to engage with themselves and others in more just, intentional, and generative ways.

 The text on the studio wall is in Sanskrit and can be translated to, “A leaf, a flower. fruit. water—whatever is offered to me with a pure heart, I accept that devotional offering.” ~Bhagavad Gita v.
 9:26

 The Center was founded in 2007 and was named after the yoga tradition: Bhakti.
 This particular branch of yoga emphasizes devotion and service as a spiritual practice.
 Pictured here is founder, Lisa Mae (left) and current co-stewards, Zeyah (middle) and Tara (right) at the reopening after coming back from the pandemic lockdown in the fall of 2022.

-Each instructor brings their unique perspective and approach - check out their bios and take their classes to learn more.
+Each teacher brings their unique perspective and approach - check out our bios and take our classes to learn more.

 SLOW + STEADY

 (Formerly Yoga 1)